 [In the following, references to the Emergent Church (EC) and the New Apostolic Reformation (NAR) generally deal with the extremes of these movements.
 Both are extraordinarily diverse, and one cannot deal will all possible variations and nuances in a single posting such as this.]

-Recently there have been some blog postings which have suggested that the . . . → Read More: Convergence of Emergent Church and the New Apostolic Reformation?
+There have been some blog postings which have suggested that the Emergent . . . → Read More: Convergence of Emergent Church and the New Apostolic Reformation?
 Unlikely.